 To use it, pellets are drawn from a side-mounted hopper to a central burn chamber using an auger, then lit by a hot metal rod.
 This mechanism runs on electricity, so you need to plug it in before use.

-The use of wood pellets to produce heat/smoke has the added benefit of infusing your meat or veggies with an exquisite smokey flavor.
+The use of wood pellets to produce heat/smoke has the benefit of infusing your meat or veggies with an exquisite smokey flavor.
 This flavor can be altered depending on the kind of pellets you use (check out any Traeger pellets guide!).

 It also provides precise, digital temperature control as the regulator is integrated with meat thermometers.
 This means that you can set the desired temperature easily by choosing a setting on the dial.
-At the same time, Traeger grill assembly instructions are easy to follow.
+At the same time, Traeger pellet grill assembly instructions are easy to follow.

 How to Start a Traeger Grill